 This actually might be the best reason of them all—a reminder that you should collect what makes you happy.
 If that “thing” is knowing your card is authentic and protected, then so be it, and have at it!
 If this is you, it might also be a goof time to look into uncirculated cards.

-So in the end, does it make sense to grade cards?
+So in the end, is PSA grading worth it?
 If you’d like to increase the value, and are certain the card you’re grading will receive a great score, then sure.
 On the other hand, if you simply want to authenticate or protect your collection, then yes as well!

 Really, the only time it doesn’t make sense to grade cards is when you’re doing so without reason…and trying to impress or doing it because you want to hang out with the “cool crowd” isn’t valid in my opinion.